TIME IS THE CRUELEST OF ALL THINGS

 ‘It is a world filled with happiness and joy and smiles and laughter’.
 I made a wide gesture with my hands, waving at both the playing children and the wedding procession.

 The old man kept on looking down, his fingers absent mindedly combing his dirty beard.

+‘Do you see this lantern?’ he apparently did not hear my question.
 ‘Once it was shiny and new.
-Once its light shined with brightness and its round glass cover magnified the light,’ he continued in a deep thoughtful tone.
+Once its light shined with brightness and its round glass cover, magnified the light manifold’.
+He continued in a deep thoughtful tone.

-‘No. It is not time.
-It is a matter of perspective’, I insisted.
+‘I believe it is a matter of perspective.’
+I insisted.

-Sensing my growing discomfort, the old man softened his tone, ‘Life is not happiness and romance my son.
+Sensing my growing discomfort, the old man softened his tone.
+‘Life is not happiness and romance my son.
 It is sad and tragic.
 Time makes it so.
-Happiness is temporary and sadness is eternal; happiness is ignorance and sadness is maturity and understanding.’
+Happiness is temporary and sadness is eternal.
+Happiness is ignorance and sadness is maturity and understanding.’

 ‘No, do not hate it because it also brings along empathy and acceptance.’
 The old man consoled me.
 ‘And these two gifts make you a human being.
 One day you will shed off the colored goggles of perspective and see life in its true manifestation.’

 A sudden blaring of the engine horn, brought me back to reality.
 I got up and saw the guard waving the green light.
 I looked around.
 The romance had gone and so had the old man.
 I cursed my dark imagination and mounted the train, thinking I would never see the old man again.